2.4. Single-storey detached buildings not exceeding 30 sqm in floor area

 1. A homeowner wishes to erect a sleepout with a net floor area of 33 square metres on a property that has a residential dwelling on it.
 This sleepout would require a building consent as its floor area is greater than 30 square metres.

 2. A building owner erects a building to store products in.
 The building does not contain sleeping accommodation, cooking or sanitary facilities or potable water supply.
-The building will be 5 metres in height to the apex of the roof, meaning it cannot be built under this exemption as it exceeds the height restrictions of 1 metre to floor level, plus 3.5 metre building height (a maximum height of 4.5 metres).
+The building will be five metres in height to the apex of the roof, meaning it cannot be built under this exemption as it exceeds the height restrictions of one metre to floor level, plus 3.5 metre building height (a maximum height of 4.5 metres).

 3. A homeowner intends to construct a flat at the back of their property with a net floor area of 29 square metres.
 This flat will have sleeping accommodation as well as a small kitchen and bathroom.
 As this building will contain cooking and bathroom facilities, it requires a building consent.